aialphanovatide/novatidelabs-website/README.md

 ## About Novatide Labs

 Novatide Labs is at the forefront of providing cutting-edge technology solutions to help businesses innovate and grow.
-Our expertise spans across various domains including [list your main areas of focus, e.g., AI, cloud computing, IoT, etc.].
+Our expertise spans across various domains including Cryptocurrency education mobile apps, crypto management assets, curated trading insights and more.

 ## Getting Started